Step-by-Step Guide to Medical Records Management

 - Urinalysis — What’s found in the urine can indicate early signs of infection.
 Urinalysis can be used to monitor kidney disease, diabetes, and other diseases.

 - Liver panel — Liver panels evaluate the quality of liver function and measure enzyme levels.

 Does the Medical Laboratory Technician Deliver these Results to the Doctor?

-The medical laboratory technician performs most routine testing on patient’s specimen.
+The medical laboratory technician performs the most routine testing on a patient’s specimen.
 More complex testing is performed either by a Medical Laboratory Scientist or a Pathologist.